Tortillas Ticas: A Taste of Costa Rican Tradition

 - Cover your tortilla press with plastic sheets or parchment paper and flatten the balls into discs.

-- Next, heat a drizzle of oil in a large skillet over medium-high.
+- Next, heat a drizzle of oil in a large skillet over medium-high heat.
 Place the tortilla discs in the pan, frying them about 40 seconds per side or until golden brown.

 - Remove the tortillas from the pan and serve warm.